murphyki/BitsAndBobs/dev_setup/README.md

 Note: Favour a single node luster over minikube as it gives much better performance and is not as resource hungry.

 ### Minikube Setup
-- Change directory to the `BitsAndBobs` repo
+- Change directory to the `BitsAndBobs/dev_setup` repo
 - Execute: `./setup_k8s_minikube.sh`
 - Wait until script finishes, it'll take a while, 5/10 minutes
 - All going well, take a snapshot of the VM